 Some patients have had implants for more than 25 years.
 The question of longevity must be put in perspective for each patient.
 General health, oral health, and hygiene can all effect your long-term prognosis.
 Your doctor will speak with you about your case and what you can expect.

-Redondo Oral Surgery is proud to provide implant dentistry in Redondo Beach, California, and surrounding areas.
+Oral Surgery Partners is proud to provide implant dentistry in Redondo Beach, California, and surrounding areas.
 We welcome you to contact our office today to learn more and to schedule your consultation with our skilled oral surgeons.